moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ### Get Account Balance {: #get-account-balance }

-You can check the balance of any address on your ContainerChain by calling the `balanceOf` function and passing in an address:
+You can check the balance of any address on your appchain by calling the `balanceOf` function and passing in an address:

 1. Expand the **balanceOf** function
 2. Enter an address you would like to check the balance of for the **owner**